mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 ```

 ### Deferred Functions
-GRONK

 Inside a function, function calls preceded by `defer`
-will have their arguments evaluated immediately,
+have their arguments evaluated immediately,
-but the function will not execute until the containing function exits.
+but the function does not execute until the containing function exits.

 All deferred calls are placed on a stack and
 executed in the reverse order from which they are evaluated.